Jonas Jerebko: CSKA Moscow (2022)

 On March 30, 2022, Jerebko signed with CSKA Moscow for the rest of the season.
 The news of the signing, which occurred one month after the start of the Russian invasion of Ukraine, was met with widespread criticism in his home country Sweden.
 He was swiftly suspended from the Sweden national team, and at least one of his main sponsors terminated his contract.
 On June 18, 2022, Jerebko left CSKA Moscow.

+Santeros de Aguada (2024)

+On March 13, 2024, Jerebko signed with the Santeros de Aguada.
+On April 9, he left the team after an injury.